Never Miss a Crashing Pod Again

 INFO |

-Set to DEBUG for per-pod poll logging |
+Set DEBUG for per-pod poll output |

 Adding a cluster